Turkey: Passing of Mr. Atsushi MIYAZAKI

 A Syrian refugee woman in a wheelchair provided by AAR.

 We help refugees who need special assistance, such as children and people with disabilities, to receive public services such as medical care, education, and legal procedures.
 In addition, AAR directly provides rehabilitation, wheelchairs, and other assistive devices that the government does not fully implement.

 Refugees share with each other challenges in their daily lives and work together to find solutions that can be implemented in the community.

-We implement community building so that refugees can live together and support each other in the community.
-For instance, group activities among people with disabilities and their families, mothers, youth and adolescents serve as an opportunity to discuss challenges in their community, find solutions, and put them into action.
+We have been supporting community building so that refugees can live together and support each other in the community.
+Currently, we prioritize people with disabilities and provide group activities and events in which they can participate.

 2011 - 2012